carlosedba/carlosedba/README.md

 #### Other facts about me

 🥇  At 17 years old, I represented my state (Paraná, Brazil) and won first place in Web Development at a national competition hosted by the Brazilian National Confederation of Industry (CNI)
 <br>
 🎓  I have a bachelor's in Information Systems (from the Pontifical Catholic University of Paraná - PUCPR)
 <br>
-🔈I love music
+🔈  I love music
 <br>
 🇧🇷  I'm brazilian and I currently live in Curitiba, Paraná

 <!--